This is what I use to get stuff done

 MacBook Pro (Space Grey, 15-inch, 2017)

 Work computer.
 This is where I spend most of my time developing.
 I use the touchpad and usually have it attached to an external Dell display at the TransferWise office.
-I like the feedback of the keyboard when it is not failing, and I find the touchbar useless.
+I like the feedback of the keyboard when it is not failing but I find the touchbar useless.
 It can be a bit heavy for travelling, though. — Amazon

 MacBook Air (11-inch, Late 2010)